Food & Hospitality

 Pastry Chef Salary Overview

-The Pastry Chef is a sought-after profession in the United States with a median annual salary of $48,200.
-Compensation typically ranges from $28,600 for entry-level positions to $82,400 for experienced professionals in high-demand markets.
+The Pastry Chef is one of the most important roles in the Food & Hospitality sector of the US economy in 2026.
+With a median annual salary of $48,200, compensation for this position ranges from $28,600 at the entry level to $82,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Pastry Chef in the US earns between $28,600 and $82,400 per year, with a median of $48,200.